ytdl-org/youtube-dl/README.md

                                      option)
     --cookies FILE                   File to read cookies from and dump cookie jar in
-    --cache-dir DIR                  Location in the filesystem where youtube-dl can store some downloaded information
+    --cache-dir DIR                  Location in the filesystem where youtube-dlc can store some downloaded information
                                      permanently.
 By default
-                                     $XDG_CACHE_HOME/youtube-dl or
+                                     $XDG_CACHE_HOME/youtube-dlc or
-                                     ~/.cache/youtube-dl .
+                                     ~/.cache/youtube-dlc .
 At the moment, only
                                      YouTube player files (for videos with
                                      obfuscated signatures) are cached, but that
                                      may change.